AndrewKM210/energy-consumption-prediction/README.md

 # UE Energy Consumption Prediction: End-to-End Machine Learning Deployment Showcase

 This project demonstrates the **full lifecycle of a machine learning system**, from data processing to public deployment.
 The goal is **not** to build a production-ready predictor or a polished app, but to show **practical integration skills** across the modern ML engineering stack.
 The demo of the prediction is publically available [here](https://andrewkm-ecp.streamlit.app/).
+Visualization of the dataset and predictions are also shown in a Tableau story [here](https://public.tableau.com/app/profile/andrew.keon.mackay.parrott/viz/EnergyConsumptionUE/Story1).

 ---